 Most standard retailers will highlight their eco-friendly products on the product tag or their website.
-Another option might be to purchase a pre-bundled sustainable school supply kits, which are offered by some online retailers such as Green ABCs, Wisdom Supply, or Guided.
+Another option might be to purchase pre-bundled sustainable school supply kits, which are offered by some online retailers such as Green ABCs.

 ZERO WASTE LUNCH SUPPLIES